microsoft/AL-Go/Scenarios/Contribute.md

 # Contributing to AL-Go

 This section describes how to contribute to AL-Go.
-How to set up your own environment (your own set of actions and your own templates)
+How to set up your own environment.

+You can do this in two ways:
+- Use a fork of AL-Go for GitHub in your own **local GitHub account** in development mode
+- Use 3 public repositories in your own **local GitHub account** (AL-Go-PTE, AL-Go-AppSource and AL-Go-Actions, much like in production)

+## Use AL-Go for GitHub in development mode

+1. Fork the [https://github.com/microsoft/AL-Go](https://github.com/microsoft/AL-Go) repository to your **local GitHub account**.
+2. You can optionally also create a branch in the AL-Go fork for the feature you are working on.

+**yourGitHubUserName/AL-Go@yourBranch** can now be used in your AL project when running Update AL-Go System Files to use the actions/workflows from this fork.

+## Use 3 public repositories

 1. Fork the [https://github.com/microsoft/AL-Go](https://github.com/microsoft/AL-Go) repository to your **local GitHub account**.
 2. Navigate to [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new) and create a new personal access token with **Full control of private repositories** and **workflow** permissions.